MyPureCloud/genesys-cloud-webrtc-sdk/doc/live-screen-monitoring.md

 This SDK supports live screen monitoring functionality that allows real-time viewing of user screens.
 Live screen monitoring sessions are initiated by the server and provide the ability to observe user activity in real-time for support, training, or compliance purposes.

-When the server determines that live screen monitoring should be initiated, it will send a pendingSession similar to how other session types work (ie. softphone and video conversations).
-The consuming client must accept the pending session, gather screen media, and add the media to that session.
+When the server determines that live screen monitoring should be initiated, it will send a `pendingSession` similar to how other session types work (ie. softphone and video conversations).
+The consuming client must accept the `pendingSession`, gather screen media, and add the media to that session.

 > *Note: live screen monitoring does not support guest users.*